cbrgm/promcheck/README.md

 ## Installation

-Promcheck is available on Linux, OSX and Windows platforms.
+`promcheck` is available on Linux, OSX and Windows platforms.
 Binaries for Linux, Windows and Mac are available as tarballs in the [release](https://github.com/cbrgm/promcheck/releases) page.

-You may also build promcheck from source (using Go 1.17+).
-In order to build Promcheck from source you must:
+You may also build `promcheck` from source (using Go 1.17+).
+In order to build `promcheck` from source you must:

 * Clone this repository
 * Run `make install`

 ## Basic Usage

-There are three different modes with which promcheck can be used:
+`promcheck` can be used in two different modes:

-* Let `promcheck` validate the rules from existing rule files
+* validate rules from existing rule files (and export results in various formats)
-* Let `promcheck` validate the rules of a running Prometheus instance
+* validate rules from a running Prometheus instance (and export results in various formats)

-* Run `promcheck` as a Prometheus exporter (and results as export metrics)
+`promcheck` can also be executed as a Prometheus exporter to check a set of rules on a regular basis and export results as scrapeable Prometheus metrics via http.

 ### Validate rules from a running Prometheus instance